mayooear/gpt4-pdf-chatbot-langchain/README.md

 First, you need to import a MySQL data dump from wordpress into local MySQL (or set up access to the DB).

-Second, you run _python data-ingestion/db-to-pdf/db-to-pdfs.py_ from the `data-ingestion/db-to-pdf/`
+Second, you run _python db-to-pdfs.py_ from the `python/data-ingestion/db-to-pdf/`
 directory to generate PDF files.

-Third, you optionally run _python data-ingestion/db-to-pdf/filter-pdfs-to-new-dir.py_ from the same directory to get just a subset of the PDFs, e.g., just swami and master.
+Third, you optionally run _python filter-pdfs-to-new-dir.py_ from the same directory to get just a subset of the PDFs, e.g., just swami and master.

-Fourth, put the file set you want in `doc/` and make sure the Pinecone index is empty.
+Fourth, put the file set you want in `doc/`.

 ## Convert your PDF files to embeddings

 This repo can load multiple PDF files.

-1. Inside `data-ingestion/docs` folder, add your pdf files or folders that contain pdf files.
+1. Inside `python/data-ingestion/docs` folder, add your pdf files or folders that contain pdf files.

 1. Run the script `yarn run ingest` to 'ingest' and embed your docs.
 If you run into errors troubleshoot below.